A shrub or tree, depending on cultivar and pruning.

 Toxic / Danger:

-All parts of plant are poisonous except ripe fruit.
-Fruit can cause digestive
+All parts of this plant are poisonous except its ripe fruit.
+The fruit can cause

 Coastal California and Baja California.